Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Case Study: The LeGall-Tabatabai Filter Bank

-While the matrices $\mathbf{A}(z)$ and $\mathbf{A}'(z)$ both have determinant~1, the determinants $|\mathbf{H}(z)| = z^{-1}$ and $|\mathbf{H}'(z)| = 1$ distinguish between the two reduced-degree \emph{causal} complements.
-Theorem~\ref{thm:LDDRT} implies that $H_1(z)$ and $H'_1(z)$ are the \emph{unique} second-order causal complements to $H_0(z)$ for these determinants.
-Indeed, the CCA not only generates causal lifting factorizations not obtainable using the causal EEA, it also yields precise results about the number of distinct causal degree-lifting factorizations for a given filter bank and generates \emph{all} such degree-lifting factorizations.
-This indicates that the unimodular normalization employed by Daubechies and Sweldens~\cite{DaubSwel98} is discarding useful information about the filter bank.
+The determinants of $\mathbf{A}(z)$ and $\mathbf{A}'(z)$ are both~1, but $|\mathbf{H}(z)| = z^{-1}$ and $|\mathbf{H}'(z)| = 1$ distinguish between the two reduced-degree \emph{causal} complements of $H_0(z)$.
+Theorem~\ref{thm:LDDRT} will imply that $H_1(z)$ and $H'_1(z)$ are the \emph{unique} reduced-degree causal complements to $H_0(z)$ for these determinants.
+This shows that the unimodular normalization employed by Daubechies and Sweldens~\cite{DaubSwel98} is discarding useful information about filter banks.
+Using Theorem~\ref{thm:LDDRT} and the connection between lifting factorization and degree-lifting causal complementation, the Diophantine perspective uncovers a connection between \emph{causality} and \emph{uniqueness} of lifting factorizations that allows the CCA to enumerate and generate \emph{all} causal degree-lifting factorizations of a causal filter bank.